bshambaugh/BlinkyProject/README.md

 Elliptic curves can be generated on an ESP32 without the use of a cryptographic co-processor.
 See libraries [Elliptic-Curve-on-ESP32](https://github.com/Bizyroth/Elliptic-Curve-on-ESP32) and [micro-ecc](https://github.com/kmackay/micro-ecc) .
 Perhaps there will be issues with securing and preserving the private keys?

 https://medium.com/ceramic/idx-and-skydb-joins-forces-for-a-future-of-web3-hackathon-83eff179a9a1 , https://www.youtube.com/watch?v=-Y36JvYXwrw (skydb, possible sensor data storage option)
+seeAlso: [Encrypted Data Vaults](https://github.com/decentralized-identity/edv-spec) and whatever Ceramic is trying to integrate with.